Executive Master in International Association Management

 - Brochure & Registration

-Join us on our next INFORMATION EVENING on Tuesday 13 September 2016 as of 18.30, with the EMIAM session taking place at 19.00.
-Click to register
+Join us on our next INFORMATION EVENING on Thursday 20 October 2016 as of 18.30, with the EMIAM session taking place at 19.00.
+To register, please follow this LINK.

 VENUE: Solvay Brussels School, Avenue F. D. Roosevelt 21, 1050 Brussels